When a datastore becomes inaccessible, VMCP might not terminate and restart the affected virtual machines.

 In an APD or PDL failure situation, VMCP might not terminate a virtual machine for the following reasons:

-During a network partition or isolation, the host affected by the APD failure is not able to query the master host for available capacity.
+- During a network partition or isolation, the host affected by the APD failure is not able to query the primary host for available capacity.
 In such a case, vSphere HA defers to the user policy and terminates the VM if the VM Component Protection setting is aggressive.